kislerdm/diagramastext/README.md

 - We are driven by the mission
 - We respect one another and the community
 - We deliver in lean iterations
-- We work async with pairing, or
+- We work async with pairing programming sessions
 - We share the work openly, see the [license details](#license)

 #### Process